Tulum is everything!

 I AM thankful and I am so freaking relieved Saturday classes are over until January!!Such a beautiful quote I need to remember

-Cafe while reading Harry Potter in Spanish.
+Cafe while reading what is the healthiest juice to drink.
 (I’ve gotten through 3 pages in a week.
 So difficult!)

 Incredibly enjoyed beverages with friends after our long day of Saturday class.

 Fall in Spain and where we had classes this weekend in Alcala de Heneres.